-For fiscal year ending June 30, 2014, the Company had a net loss of approximately \$97,000 and net cash outflows from operations of approximately \$290,000, principally due to an increase in inventory to support existing orders.
-The Company believes that the Company's current cash and its line of credit (described below), which currently expires November 30, 2014, combined with progress payments as well as billings at the time of delivery of products, will be sufficient to support short-term liquidity requirements, working capital needs and capital expenditures at their current or expected levels.
+For the fiscal year ended June 30, 2015, the Company had a net loss of approximately \$120,000 and net cash outflows from operations of approximately \$101,000.
+Net cash outflows from operations were principally due to the net loss and increases in inventories and accounts receivable, and were partly offset by increases in accrued expenses.
+The Company believes that the Company's current cash and its line of credit (described below), which currently expires November 30, 2015, combined with progress payments as well as billings at the time of delivery of products, will be sufficient to support short-term liquidity requirements, working capital needs and capital expenditures at their current or expected levels.
 However, if our performance expectations fall short (including our failure to generate expected levels of sales) or our expenses exceed expectations, or if the commitment under the line of credit becomes unavailable, we may need to secure additional financing and/or reduce our expenses to continue our operations.
 Our failure to do so would have a material adverse impact on our prospects and financial condition.
 There can be no assurance that any contemplated additional financing will be available on terms acceptable to us, if at all.
 If required, we believe we would be able to reduce our expenses to a sufficient level to continue to operate as a going concern.

-The Company's 10 year, sole source, indefinite delivery/indefinite quantity contract with the U.S. Army to produce 2kW generator sets expired on November 30, 2013.
-The Company engaged in negotiations with the U.S. Army for a new three year, sole source, indefinite quantity/ indefinite delivery contract to produce 2kW generators, however, on May 1, 2014 the Company was notified that the U.S. Army no longer intended to award this contract.
 The Company anticipates that the Government will continue to require the Company's 2kW generators, however we are unable to predict whether, when, or to what extent the Government will place orders for these generators.
-On May 6, 2014 the United States General Services Administration awarded the Company a five year contract to make the Company's 2kW generator sets available for purchase for national defense purposes by the Department of Defense and other branches of the U.S. Government on the GSA.gov website or by individual "Purchase Orders".
+On May 6, 2014, the United States General Services Administration awarded the Company a five year contract to make the Company's 2kW generator sets available for purchase for national defense purposes by the Department of Defense and other branches of the U.S. Government on the GSA.gov website or by individual "Purchase Orders".
 The Company also continues to work to make these generators available through other sales channels.